shaambhavi-dubey/stand-oracle/README.md

 - OpenRouter free tier rate limits can cause the LLM profile call to fall back to keyword matching.
 The keyword fallback is broad but won't catch every possible phrasing.
 - The `synthesize_dramatic_reveal` LLM call can also time out — the fallback text is used in that case, which is less dramatic but still accurate.
-- User images are not included in the repo.
-Place `first_last.jpeg` files in `data/user_images/` to enable them.
+- User images are included in the repo under `data/user_images/`.
+Named as `first_last.jpeg` matching the Stand User's name.

 ---